How to ensure a good employee onboarding process

-The process owner keeps track of each new employee in a spreadsheet that is updated on a weekly basis.
-Role owners are reminded by email and report back either directly in the shared sheet.
+The process owner is responsible for tracking each new employee.
+Who updates their findings in a spreadsheet on a weekly basis.
+Role owners get reminders by email and report based on those findings.

 This is quick to start with but it takes a lot of time to keep updated and involves a lot of communication back and forth.
-It’s perfectly fine if 3-4 people are involved and you onboard 1-2 new employees every month.
+It’s perfectly fine to involve 3-4 people assuming you are onboarding 1-2 new employees every month.